Matatika/matatika-docs/content/how-to-guides/manage-workspaces/managing-config-with-environments.md

 ---

 ## Introduction
-Workspaces are backed by [environments](https://docs.meltano.com/concepts/environments){:target="_blank"} - a Meltano concept controlled configuration to be separated into different namespaces.
+Workspaces are backed by Meltano [environments](https://docs.meltano.com/concepts/environments){:target="_blank"} - a concept by which configuration can be separated into different namespaces.
 In a workspace, the project component configuration that is loaded is dictated by its default environment.
 The following environments are provided when a workspace is created:

 - `dev` (default)
 - `staging`